creame/joinchat/README.txt

   .joinchat { --s: 40px; }
 }`

-For WooCommerce Product Button you can chage size with:
+For WooCommerce Product Button you can change size with:

 `.joinchat__woo-btn { --s: 50px; }`